-Project Management Plan
+Introduction to Project Management Plan

+Katherine Tate rightly quotes, “Trying to manage a project without project management is like trying to play a football game without a game plan”.
 In today’s competitive and volatile global economy, project management offers the possibility of delivering consistent business results.
-As per a report by Economist intelligence, 80% of global executives asserted that having project management as a key competency kept them competitive during the times of recession.
+As per a report by Economist intelligence, 80% of global executives asserted that having project management as a key competency kept them competitive during times of recession.

 What is the Project Management Plan (PMP)?
-What purpose it has?
+What Purpose it has?

-Imagine, there is a family function and you have ordered dresses for yourself from an online store and to your surprise, they are delivered semi-stitched!
+PMP is a formal, approved document that determines the execution, monitoring, administration & closing of a project.
+Imagine there is a family function and you have ordered dresses for yourself from an online store, and to your surprise, they are delivered semi-stitched!
 You did not realize it while you placed an order and just went ahead with the purchase based on product photography.
 You feel messed up and realize that now it requires a tailor to get them custom stitched in a certain way.
 Similarly, PMP’s require steps or methods to be followed to make a project successful.
 While this is a simpler example, project plans go through the same process.
-The purpose of PMP is to determine:

-- The outcomes of a project
+- The outcomes of a project.

-- The probability of successful outcomes to be attained
+- The probability of successful outcomes to be attained.

-- The people (internal/external stakeholders/project sponsors/Project Managers & team/Senior management/Resource Managers) who would be involved in the project
+- The people (internal/external stakeholders/project sponsors/Project Managers & team/Senior. management/Resource Managers) who would be involved in the project.

-- The ways to measure and communicate the project
+- The ways to measure and communicate the project.

-Project Management Plan without a Plan:
+Project Management Plan without a Plan

-The following illustration highlights the benefits of planning in Project management:
+The following illustration highlights the benefits of planning in project management:

-What does PMP contain?
+What does PMP Contain?

 The key components of PMP are illustrated below: